Part 1: The Battle

 Cpt.
 Paul H. Davin during his second tour in Vietnam.

-As soon as Charley Company landed, they started toward the village with the 1st Platoon on point.
+As soon as Charlie Company landed, they started toward the village with the 1st Platoon on point.
 As the 1st Platoon approached the tree line in front of the village, they started receiving sniper fire, and several men were wounded.
 As the rest of the platoon moved forward to assist in recovering the wounded, the sniper fire turned into automatic weapons fire; the platoon leader was seriously wounded, his radio operator (RTO) was killed, and their radio was disabled.

 Sgt.
 Richard Davidson, a squad leader in 1st Platoon, remembered the following.